JetBrains-Research/litmuskt/README.md

 Simply clone the project and run `./gradlew build`.

-Note that for Kotlin/JVM this project relies on [jcstress](https://github.com/openjdk/jcstress), so you also need to set `JCS_DIR` environment variable to `/path/to/jcstress/folder`.
+Note that for Kotlin/JVM this project relies on [jcstress](https://github.com/openjdk/jcstress).

-Tip: if you wish to run Gradle tasks from IDEA, you need to set `JCS_DIR` for it too, and a handy way to do that is to run IDEA from bash: `idea & disown -a` (note the singular `&`).

 ## Running